markomlikota/SMC-MT/README.txt

 the Julia scripts contained in the folder and contains instructions on how to replicate results (plots) from the paper.

-Also, this folder contains  a txt file "HowToSetupSMC-EstimationSoftware.txt", which provides a best practice guide on how to set up software for estimating a model using SMC-MT.

-Each of the above three folders contains a separate version of the SMC function that allows for model tempering (although they are largely overlapping).
+Sidenote: Each of these folders contains a separate version of the SMC function (although they are largely overlapping).
 The best and most general function is in the folder for the RBC illustration.

+Also, there is a fifth folder "Template" containing the template-script "SMCMT.jl", which can be easily adjusted to apply SMC-MT for one's own application, with accompanying instructions and comments.
+The script "SMCMT_example.jl" uses this template to estimate a very simple model.

+Depending on one's computer, one might need to adjust the functions writing, reading and appending cdv-files.
+See comment and code in fFolderFileManagment.jl, which exists in each of application-folders.